My spring/summer version of this list is always one of my most popular posts, so here’s a winter version!

 Let the kids burn off some energy with lots of jumping!

 Altitude offers special Junior Jump discounts for children 6 and under.
-You get 3 hours of jump time Monday – Friday for just $12.
+You get 3 hours of jump time Monday – Friday for just $13.
 Parents can join for $3.
 Junior Jump starts at 10 a.m.
 These times are open to all ages, but it’s a little bonus for the little ones.
+(Not available during holidays or school vacations.)

 Bowling